bayurisma/os222/links.md

 This kernel documentation about FUSE could guide you to grasp some important commands and definition about FUSE system.
 It also provided with a well-explanation in each section.

 3. [Linux File System/Structure Explained](https://www.youtube.com/watch?v=HbgzrKJvDRw&ab_channel=DorianDotSlash)<br>
 A great comprehensive video that could clear our confusion with Linux file system.
 It's easy to follow and covered most of about Linux file system.
-This is ver recommended especially for beginner who just try to using Linux.
+This is veryrecommended especially for beginner who just try to using Linux.

 <hr>
 &copy; 2022 --- bayurisma29.